ephieo/book_app_8th/Downloads/book_app_8th/ReadMe.md

 ### I wrote about struggles and how I approached them through the given time for the assessment.

-## 9th-10th June 2021 - TASKS :
+## 9th-10th June 2021 :

 - I started the project by researching and planning out my steps.
 - I had only built a CLI game in C++ before which was slightly easier in terms of input and output methods.
-- I had never built a CLI in javascript so my plan was to focus on what I understood from the task first and then spent timeon what I didn't understand.
+- I had never built a CLI in javascript so my plan was to focus on what I understood from the task first and then spent time on what I didn't understand.
-- I managed to make the fetch request and create a database.json file to save user entries into but when i tried to loop through the objects when I parsed them from JSON back to JS i struggled with the order of steps.
+- I managed to make the fetch request and create a database.json file to save user entries into but when i tried to loop through the objects when I parsed them from JSON back to JS I struggled with the order of steps.
 - I then decided to rethink my approach.
 I also hadn't made a repo to track my commits so I took it as an oppurtunity to restart and track my steps accordingly.
 - I sucessfully recieved the query data from the API and was able to take user input from the API.
 However, I was storing the whole response with the username instead of just their choices that needed to be added to the reading list.
 - I then reordered my steps.